NOAA-PMEL/ftds/README.md

 configuring the .jnl Ferret script files as data sets in the TDS configuration catalogs.

+Test with:

+mvn test

+Build with:

+mvn package

+which will result in a "shaded" jar suitable for use with TDS.

 #### Installation Instructions
  ... to follow after implementation is complete